Novel Path to New York Seminar: Required Courses

 Strengthen your understanding of story components, learn how the advanced elements of structure can expand your manuscript while transforming an overwhelming concept into a manageable project.
 Practice your craft while acquiring skills in creating tension bonds, developing dramatic scenes and deepening character and plot.
 Prerequisites: Creative Writing Foundation, Novel: The Story.

-You're actual writing, word counts and chapter breaks -- join this class for weekly deadlines, accountability, direction and encouragement.
+You're actually writing, with word counts and chapter breaks -- join this class for weekly deadlines, accountability, direction and encouragement.
 Writing requires allies, and this class is full of them.
 From any point of the writing experience, in any genre, this class can help you get closer to your goals.
 Prerequisites: Foundation, Story, Plot, Heroic Chapters and/or instructor approval.
 Required once, but take as many times as you'd like.

 You've completed a first draft.
 Where do you go from here?
 Revision offers hard-core analysis of structure, character and pacing while preparing you to write a stronger, cleaner draft, no matter which draft it is.
 This final story class helps you deepen what you've already created while giving insight to what still needs to be done.
 Prerequisite for New York Seminar: all classes and manuscript approval.